tea-chai/Clearance_Mechanisms/readme.txt

-This repo consists of the code (non privacy-preserving version) for the paper:
+This repo consists of the code (non privacy-preserving version) for these papers:

+- PP-LEM: Efficient and Privacy-Preserving Clearance Mechanism for Local Energy Markets
-Privacy-Friendly Peer-to-Peer Energy Trading: A Game Theoretical Approach
+- Privacy-Friendly Peer-to-Peer Energy Trading: A Game Theoretical Approach